 ABOUT THE AUTHOR:

-Del Chaney has spent the last four years dedicating his time to uncovering the best artists in the unsigned or small independent label based shoegaze, ethereal dream pop, post punk, post rock & modern psych rock from all over the globe & reviewing them for this blog - The Primal Music Blog.
+Del Chaney has spent the last five years dedicating his time to uncovering the best artists in the unsigned or small independent label based shoegaze, ethereal dream pop, post punk & modern psych rock from all over the globe & reviewing them for this blog - The Primal Music Blog.
 He is also a contributing writer for The Sound Of Confusion (Now On Hiatus).
 His other arm - Primal Radio - has gained considerable respect from bands and promoters alike since its conception in 2013 & has helped him in actively promoting a genre of music that he is passionate about.
 Hailing from Dublin, Ireland, he is a keen Vinyl Collector, Tattoo Fan & all round good guy!
 He is a self confessed music freak & is never far away from a studio console or a turntable.

-RELEASE DATE: 7th April 2017
+RELEASE DATE: 22nd September 2017